seblin/shcol/doc/python-api.rst

     >>> shcol.print_columnized(['späm', 'häm', 'äggs'], sort_items=True)
     äggs  häm  späm

-Please note that sorting items with non-ascii characters will only work as intended if your system's locale setting was set accordingly, i.e. in order to sort german Umlauts as shown above you should set a german locale.
+Please note that sorting items with non-ASCII characters will only work as intended if your system's locale setting was set accordingly, i.e. in order to sort German Umlauts as shown above you should set a german locale.

 Eliminating duplicates
 ----------------------

-If your input contains duplicates and you don't want to have duplicates in your columnized output then the `make_unique` keyword is a good way to deal with that.
+If your input contains duplicates and you don't want to have duplicates in your columnized output then the :option:`make_unique` keyword is a good way to deal with that.

 When this feature is enabled then :program:`shcol` will ignore subsequent occurrences of an item that already has been processed.

-The effect of using `make_unique` is illustrated by the following example:
+The effect of using :option:`make_unique` is illustrated by the following
+example:

 .. code-block:: pycon